kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 - Release Retrospective participation
 - Follow-up interviews with the media, the media roundtable.
 - Contact the [Release Managers Google Group][release-managers-group] to remove Release Team Lead and shadows authorization in GCP, as appropriate for Release Team turn over.
-- Ensure self and shadows are removed as members of [release-managers-private].
+- Ensure self and shadows are removed as members of [release-managers-group].

 ### Week 14